Elliptical52/SteveOS/README.md

 ## Features
 ### Interface
-SteveOS uses a CLI for everything.
+SteveOS uses a CLI (Command-Line-Interface) for everything.

 ## Credits